TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

     - Give it a score of `10` if you prefer a season pack.
     - Give it a score of `-10000` if you prefer to not download season packs.
-    - Utilizing the "Release Type" custom format setting added in v4.0.2.1262, Season Pack source status is now persistently stored alongside episodes.
+    - Utilizes the "Release Type" custom format condition added in v4.0.2.1262, Season Pack source status is now persistently stored alongside episodes.

     !!! info

         - This Custom Format could previously result in download loops.
-The new "Release Type" CF now prevents this undesired behavior. :bangbang:
+The new "Release Type" custom format condition now prevents this undesired behavior. :bangbang:
         - This will upgrade your already downloaded single episodes :bangbang:

 ??? example "JSON - [Click to show/hide]"